Close Menu

 Mail Yourself Supplies

-For thru-hikes, mail drop boxes with resupply items like food and batteries.
-You save weight by not carrying it all at once.
+For thru-hikes, consider using mail drop boxes to resupply on items like food and batteries.
+You save serious weight by not carrying it all at once.
+It just takes some planning ahead.

 Know where water sources are and how much you need between them.
-Don’t carry 3 liters when you only need 1.
+Don’t skimp on carrying enough water, but you also don’t always need to carry 3 L on you when you’re consistently passing water sources.

 Test Gear at Home

 Before a trip, set up your tarp, cook with your stove, and sleep outside.
-Know your system well to avoid surprises.
+Familiarize yourself with your system to avoid unexpected surprises.

 Leave Behind ‘Just in Case’ Items